LisaStehr/WHO-PEN_main/README.md

 This repository contains code and resources related to the WHO-PEN@Scale project, a nationwide cluster-randomized controlled trial in Eswatini.
 The study utilized data from a nationwide household survey conducted as part of the WHO-PEN@Scale initiative (https://whopenatscale.com/).

-The full study protocol for this trial is available here.
+The full study protocol for this trial is available here: https://ntnuopen.ntnu.no/ntnu-xmlui/bitstream/handle/11250/3097328/Theilmann.pdf?sequence=2&isAllowed=y.

     Data Cleaning: Performed using STATA.
     Data Management and Analysis: Conducted in R (version 4.1.2, released 2021-11-01).